coursesproject/courses/docs/content/documentation/03_shortcodes/index.md

 # Shortcodes

-Markdown is intentionally limiting in its functionality (REF).
-Therefore, like most other static-site generators, `courses` supports a special syntax called shortcodes for adding components to your markup.
+Markdown is intentionally limiting in its functionality.
+Therefore, like most other static-site generators, `courses` supports a special syntax - called *shortcodes* - for adding components to your markup.
 A number of built-in shortcodes provide basic features like figures and admonitions.
 Custom shortcodes can easily be added to any project to extend the functionality.

+Courses supports multiple output formats for shortcodes depending on context.
+This makes it easy to make shortcodes compatible with both html-output and the markdown output in notebooks.

 ## Syntax